moliver28/research-handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 Some users may need to input a VAT number when completing their program applications.
 GitLab for Open Source Program members can simply input `N/A` into the VAT field during registration.

-#### Must members of the GitLab for Open Source Program renew their memberships?
+#### Do members of the GitLab for Open Source Program need to renew their memberships?

 Yes.
 Program members must renew their memberships annually.